ando818/Svelte-Logger/README.md

 ## Limitations
 1. Logs from different components will not necessarily show in top to bottom order.
-2. Paths from rendering components followed, and will show logs in the rendered component at the root of the graph.
+2. Paths from rendering components are not followed, and will show the rendered component at the root of the graph.
 3. Some others I haven't discovered yet.